Watershed Protection Fee

 The Watershed Protection Fee funds projects that treat stormwater runoff and improve the stormwater infrastructure in Howard County.
 These projects aim to improve the water quality of streams in your backyard, other local waterways, and the Chesapeake Bay.
 All property owners are charged a fee based on the size of their property (residential) or the amount of impervious area on their property (commercial, non-profits, and agricultural) that allows untreated stormwater to run off to the nearest stream.

 The Watershed Protection Fee will be included on the real property tax bills which will be issued July 1 of each year and is only billed once per year.
+The Fee rates changed in 2024 per CR 57-2024.
 Watershed Protection Fee credit applications must be submitted before April 1st in order for any credit to be considered for the current year tax bill.

 Pricing Fee Structure By Role